Gold Futures Settle Lower For 4th Straight Session

-WASHINGTON (dpa-AFX) - Gold futures settled lower on Thursday, extending their slide to a fourth straight session, as the dollar stayed firm amid expectations of aggressive policy tightening by the central bank.
+WASHINGTON (dpa-AFX) - Gold prices drifted lower on Thursday, sliding for a fourth straight session, as rising expectations of sharp interest rate hikes weighed on the yellow metal.

-The dollar index climbed to 104.55 this afternoon after having dropped to 104.20 earlier in the day.

-In his testimony before the Senate Banking Committee on Wednesday, Federal Reserve Chief Jerome Powell indicated the Fed plans to continue moving expeditiously to combat inflation but argued the U.S. economy is strong enough to handle tighter monetary policy.

-However, Powell later acknowledged that achieving a 'soft landing' will be 'very challenging' due in part to factors outside of the Fed's control and noted a recession is 'certainly a possibility.'
+Central bank chiefs have recently reaffirmed their resolve to bring down inflation despite threats to economic growth.

+The dollar index, which rose to 105.44 in the European session, drifted lower subsequently and was last seen hovering around 104.65, down 0.4% from the previous close.

+A report from the Commerce Department showed personal spending edged up by 0.2% in May after climbing by a downwardly revised 0.6% in April.
+Economists had expected personal spending to increase by 0.5% compared to the 0.9% advance originally reported for the previous month.

+Real personal spending, which excludes price changes, fell by 0.4% in May after rising by 0.3% in April.
-In economic news today, data from the Labor Department showed first-time claims for U.S. unemployment benefits edged slightly lower in the week ended June 18th, dropping to 229,000, a decrease of 2,000 from the previous week's revised level of 231,000.

-Economists had expected jobless claims to slip to 227,000 from the 229,000 originally reported for the previous week.
+A report released by the Labor Department said initial jobless claims slipped to 231,000 in the week ended June 25th, a decrease of 2,000 from the previous week's revised level of 233,000.
+Economists had expected jobless claims to edge down to 228,000 from the 229,000 originally reported for the previous month.

-A report from Markit Economics said that according to preliminary estimates, the S&P Global US Composite PMI fell to a five-month low of 51.2 in June 2022 from 53.6 in May.
+Meanwhile, a report released by MNI Indicators showed growth in Chicago-area business activity slowed by more than expected in the month of June.

+The report showed the Chicago business barometer slumped to 56.0 in June from 60.3 in May.
+While a reading above 50 still indicates growth, economists had expected the business barometer to dip to 58.0.

 Copyright(c) 2022 RTTNews.com.
 All Rights Reserved